bappyBDN/Smart_Office_Monitor/README.md

 It receives requests, reads device information, updates device status, checks alert rules, and sends clean data to the dashboard and Discord bot.

-The backend also handles data safely when multiple parts of the system try to update the device data at the same time.
+The backend also makes sure data is handled safely when multiple parts of the system are working at the same time.

 ---